By: CS2103T W13-4

 3.3.1.
 Implementation

 Transactions are the main elements of the BudgetBuddy’s expenses tracker.
-Within each Account
+Within each Account, a TransactionList is

 -